KyberNetwork/developer-portal/docs/kyberpro-walkthrough1.md

   5. [See Your Quote For This Pair On Testnet](#5-see-your-quote-for-this-pair-on-testnet)
   6. [Trade KTT for ETH](#6-trade-ktt-for-eth)

-The source code for this walkthrough is at [link](https://github.com/KyberNetwork/kyber-pro/tree/master/tutorials/scripts).
+The source code for this walkthrough can be found [here](https://github.com/KyberNetwork/kyber-pro/tree/master/tutorials/scripts).

 ## Requirements

 To get started, create an ETH testnet account using [MetaMask](https://metamask.io/), and an account/project on [infura.io](https://infura.io/) to connect to the blockchain.
-For testnet ETH you can farm them from the [faucet](https://faucet.metamask.io/).
+For testnet ETH you can obtain them from the [faucet](https://faucet.metamask.io/).

-Once you have an ETH account and an infura url, save the following as environment variables.
+Once you have an ETH account and an infura URL, save the following as environment variables (create a `.env` file).

 *   `TESTNET_ADMIN_PRIVATE_KEY: Private key of the admin account`
 *   `TESTNET_NODE_URL: Infura or Alchemy node URL `